 Every three to five years, SANDAG produces a long-range forecast of population, housing, and employment growth for the San Diego region.
-The forecast process relies upon an integrated forecasting model.
+The process relies upon an integrated forecasting model.
 The first element is the San Diego Demographic and Economic model, which provides a detailed socioeconomic forecast for the region.
-Next, the regionwide data are allocated to the parcel level based upon the forecasted development pattern for the 2021 Regional Plan (Sustainable Communities Strategy [SCS] land use pattern), which must use the most recent planning assumptions considering local general plans and other factors.
+Next, the regionwide data are allocated to the parcel level based upon the forecasted development pattern for the 2021 Regional Plan SCS land use pattern, which must use the most recent planning assumptions considering local general plans and other factors.
 This includes current plans and policies of the jurisdictions and increasing density near transit and job centers, consistent with regional goals for sustainability, mobility, housing affordability, and economic prosperity.
 The parcel-level forecast data can be aggregated up to larger subregional areas of interest.
+The Series 14 Regional Growth Forecast assumptions were presented to the Board on May 25, 2018.
+At its July 10, 2020, meeting, the Board adopted the 6th Cycle Regional Housing Needs Assessment Plan, which allocated the regional housing needs at the subregional level.